scrabbletank/farhome-rules/monstroustreasure.md

 Once per day you may spend 8 AP to summon an undead legion.
 Roll 8 Superior dice, conjuring a Skeleton within 10 tiles of yourself for each success rolled.
 The skeletons obey your commands and last for 1 hour after which they turn to dust.

+#### Staff of Songs
+*Magical Staff +2*

+While attuned to this weapon you gain the superior inspiring words maneuver and you may reroll all blank wound dice dealt by thunder damage.
+While holding this staff you may spend 5 AP to begin a chant, spending an additional 5 AP at the start of every turn to keep the chant active.
+Chanting requires concentration and uses the same rules for concentrating on a spell.
+You gain the following chants:

+- **Song of Blades:** All allied creatures within 3 tiles of you gains expertise on one attack or maneuver this round.
+- **Defender's Ballad:** All allied creatures within 3 tiles of you gains expertise on one saving throw or defense roll this round.
+- **Song of Sorcery:** All allied creatures within 3 tiles of you may reroll 3 wound dice on one spell this round.

 #### Stamp of Beast Steed
 *Wondrous Item*